IDEA-Research/DINO-X-API/README.md

 python demo.py
 ```

-- After running the local demo, you will get the annotated image here: `./annotated_demo_image.jpg`
+- After running the local demo, the annotated image will be saved at: `./outputs/open_world_detection`

 <details>
 <summary> Demo Image Visualization </summary>